Consumer Medicine Information

 If you are a female taking an oral contraceptive during treatment, tell your doctor if your period does not occur during the tablet-free / placebo interval.
 Your doctor may need to check whether you are pregnant before you can continue treatment.

 If you are a male taking Androcur to reduce abnormal sex drive, you should consider undertaking additional measures such as therapy or counselling in order to take advantage of the period of reduced drive.
 These measures may assist in achieving personal and social re-orientation.

 Do not take Androcur to treat any other complaints unless your doctor tells you to.

 Do not give your medicine to anyone else, even if they have the same condition as you.

 Do not stop taking your medicine or lower the dosage without checking with your doctor.
 If you stop taking it suddenly, your condition may worsen or you may have unwanted side effects.

 Be careful driving or operating machinery until you know how Androcur affects you.
 This medicine may cause tiredness and can impair the ability to concentrate.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

 Be careful when drinking alcohol while you are taking this medicine.
 If you drink alcohol, tiredness and the ability to concentrate may be worse.
-The effectiveness of Androcur to reduce abnormal sex drivecan also be diminished under the influence of alcohol.
+Alcohol may prevent Androcur from working as well as it should in reducing abnormal sex drive.

 Do not be alarmed by the following lists of side effects.
 You may not experience any of them.